uber-archive/lint-trap/docs/jscs.md

 naming your functions, makes it easy to pull out the function from where is is being called, thereby keeping indentation levels and line lengths low.

+One thing to keep in mind with this rule is that named function expressions are not hoisted into the current scope.
+For example, in the following line of code only `foo` will be available in the top-level scope, and `bar` will only be available within its own scope.

+    var foo = function bar() {};

+Furthermore, when you write inline functions (which are oftern anonymous functions), those functions are function expressions, not function declarations.
+What this means is that in a test file, it is perfectly acceptable to do the following since the function expressions with name `t` do not collide in the same scope as the token `test`:

+    var test = require('tape');

+    test('foo', function t() { /* test foo */ });
+    test('bar', function t() { /* test bar */ });
+    test('baz', function t() { /* test baz */ });

+If appropriate, you can also name those function expressions more explicitly, like `tFoo`, `tBar` and `tBaz`, but this is not necessary.

-Currently, there are only two places where we may consider relaxing these rules.
-This first involves writing test callbacks, since the the test label serves the same purpose as naming your function (and is more readable).
-The second is when you have an anonymous callback function for the sole purpose of handling the first error argument, before calling another function with the remaining arguments.
-However, in this latter case a higher order function like the following may work:
+In the case of anonymous callback functions used for the sole purpose of handling the first error argument, before calling another function with the remaining arguments, you can name it something like `handleError` or you can even use a helper function like the following to wrap the error if you find yourself writing lots of `handleError` callback functions in the same file:

     function wrapError(callbackFn, nextFn) {
-        return function(err) {
+        return function handleError(err) {
             if (err) {
                 return callbackFn(err);
             }